Getting Top Dollar When Selling Your Home in the Triangle

 The Art of Strategic Pricing

-- Set the price to appear in popular search ranges on real estate websites
+• Setting the price to appear in the most popular search ranges on major real estate portals.

-- Create a sense of urgency with a competitive price point
+• Creating a powerful sense of urgency with a competitive, value-driven price point from day one.

 Avoiding Overpricing Pitfalls

-- Longer time on market, which can stigmatize your property
+• It increases the time on market, which can stigmatize your property in the eyes of buyers and their agents.

 Understanding Market Climate